Money At The Intersection of Gender, Race and Culture.

 In this article Maryam Nahhal, a part-time writer at Medium and tech enthusiast, dives into the taboo subject of money!
 She takes us on a journey through her personal experiences with money and illustrates how much our thoughts and feelings towards money have been shaped heavily by our gender, race and culture.
 As a POC who works in tech you may be all too familiar with the new issues that arise once you start making money, especially in terms of how you use that money.
 I think Biggie put it perfectly when he said "Mo' money, Mo' problems" 😅.
 So if you're someone who is looking to revise your perspective and attitude towards money then this article is definitely a good place to start.

 As a full-time employee and no longer a broke student (though I am a broke adult, Londoners y’all get me), money has been playing on my mind relentlessly.
-How to make more of it, save it, spend it, invest it.
-And inevitably, like most women my age that does not work in finance, I feel clueless.
-I do not understand what’s the deal with assets, portfolios, compound interest, bonds, stocks, shares, etc. etc.…
+How to make more of it, save it, spend it, invest it… And inevitably, as most women my age that do not work in finance, I feel clueless.
+I do not understand what’s the deal with assets, portfolios, compound interest, bonds, stocks, shares, etc. etc…

 But as the Aquarius that I am (we like intellectual rigour and abstraction), I have been reflecting about money, doing my fair share of googles and asking dumb questions.
-The primary outcome of this huge intellectual endeavour?
+The main outcome of this gargantuan intellectual endeavour?
 Realising that my approach towards, understanding of and relationship with money needs to change (if I plan to survive in this reckless economy).

-In my teens and early twenties, I would imagine myself as a social justice warrior working for one of the big international organisations, saving lives, giving persuasive speeches, and writing books about it.
+In my teens and early twenties I would imagine myself as a social justice warrior working for one of the big international organisations, saving lives, giving powerful speeches, and writing books about it.
 Money was never in the picture.
 I was never motivated by it — and was extremely judgemental of the people around me that were.
-In my daydreams, there was never any space for “boring” money questions.
+In my daydreams there was never any space for “boring” money questions.
 It was a space for idealism and complete oblivion.

-When it came to my own education, my parents were very strict and adamant that my siblings and I succeeded in securing the highest levels of qualifications.
-While there was a slight pressure for me to follow the path of other successful uncles and cousins by studying law (brown kids you get me), my family’s general understanding was that if you study and work hard to get good grades, tonnes of money will be delivered to your door on demand.
+When it came to my own education, my parents were very strict and adamant that me and my siblings succeeded in securing the highest levels of qualifications.
+Whilst there was a slight pressure for me to follow the path of other successful uncles and cousins by studying law (brown kids you get me), my family’s general understanding was that if you study and work hard to get good grades, tonnes of money will be delivered to your door on demand.
 All you have to do is study.
 I wasn’t particularly guided in my choice of subjects (beyond the “be a lawyer or a doctor” encouragement).
-So I carried on with my lofty pursuit of justice by studying International Relations, with no clear objective or understanding of where my degree could get me.
+So I carried on with my idealistic pursuit of justice by studying International Relations, with no clear objective or understanding of where my degree could get me.
 I’m in no way blaming my parents, however.
-They did the absolute best they could with the limited means they had and gave my siblings and me everything they could.
-And I turned out just beautiful (with an existential crisis here and there, but who doesn’t have one every once in a while?).
+They did the absolute best they could with the limited means they had, and gave me and my siblings everything they could.
+And I turned out just fine (with an existential crisis here and there, but who doesn’t have one every once in a while?).

 I won’t rant too much about this.
 There is a multitude of studies demonstrating that women are generally more likely to pursue low-power/lower-income careers.
 You can read more about this here.

 P.S.
-This is my lived experiences.
-You might relate to some or none at all, but that does not make them less real or valuable.
+This are my lived experiences.
+You might relate to some, or none at all, but that does not make them less real or valuable.